 5 Tips to Building a Business out of Your Passions with Fitness Influencer and Photographer Mena Darre

-June 2, 2017 is a special day for Mena Darre.
-That’s the day she plans to take the leap and quit her day job to focus full-time on working in her passions.
+June 2, 2017 was a special day for Mena Darre.
+That’s the day she planned to take the leap and quit her day job to focus full-time on working in her passions.

 “No matter how busy I get, I squeeze in time for what's important.”